GhanshyamJha05/minecraft-basic-by-python/README.md

 # Minecraft Using Python

-A high-performance Minecraft-like voxel game built with Python and the Ursina game engine.
-This project features procedural terrain generation with OpenSimplex noise, a survival-style HUD, and an optimized mesh-based rendering system.

 ## 🚀 Recent Performance & Gameplay Updates

 - **Optimized Mesh Rendering**: Implemented **Face Culling**—only rendering block faces exposed to air.
 This drastically reduces the polygon count and maximizes FPS.